intu-labs/intu-playground/README.md

 If you want to use the automated registration (less clicks)...
 Edit the .env.example file to input some private keys and your Sepolia infura endpoint ID, and rename the file to .env

+**The following demo is meant to be ran on Sepolia**

+npm i && npm start

 You have 2 options to test this:

 1. You can run in a single browser and keep switching accounts as needed (for pre-registration, automate, and storing data)